Brian P. Johnson

 { Bio Portrait }

-Brian’s experience includes litigation covering intellectual property infringement as well as allegations related to fair, reasonable and nondiscriminatory (FRAND) patent license terms.
-He has appeared in dozens of ITC investigations and many district court suits where he counseled clients with litigation strategy, including the interplay of multijurisdictional disputes and advocacy with US Customs.
+Brian’s experience includes litigation covering intellectual property infringement as well as allegations related to fair, reasonable and nondiscriminatory (FRAND) patent license terms, where he has tried cases involving ETSI cellular standards, IEEE Wi-Fi standards, and JEDEC memory standards.
+He has also appeared in dozens of ITC investigations and district court suits where he counselled clients with litigation strategy, including the interplay of multijurisdictional disputes and advocacy with U.S. Customs.

 Professional Activities